lonelyjoeparker/QMUL-MSc-BIO782P-stats-bioinfo/labs/Assessment_1/README.md

-# BIO782P Statistics and Bioinformatics Assignment 2017
+# BIO782P Statistics and Bioinformatics Assignment 2018 (1 of 2)

-## Due: 17:00 Friday 1 December 2017
+## Due: 17:00 Friday 14 December 2018

 ## Introduction
+The second assessment mainly refers to material covered in the second week of the course.
+There are three parts, analyses for datasets **1**, **2** and **3**.
+These will test your code comprehension and big-data analysis skills.
+Bonuses are available.
+See the .html or .pdf in this directory for details.

-You have been allocated two unique datasets.
+You have been allocated three unique datasets.
 To find yours, look at the table at the end of this document.
 Once you know the numbers of the datasets to use look in the folder called [`Student_data` (see class GitHub](https://github.com/lonelyjoeparker/QMUL-MSc-BIO782P-stats-bioinfo)).
 If your UID listed below is (for example) 17, then you should look in folder `Student_data/17` for input files `17_part1.tdf`, `17_part2.tdf` and `17_part3.tdf`.
 All datasets are supplied as tab-delimited text files.

 Having read the description of the way the data were collected, you need to import each dataset into R. Remember to check the datasets when you import them for things like proper allocation of each variable as a factor or a numeric variable etc, and to carry out proper exploratory data analysis.
 Once you're happy that you've got the data into a condition where it can be analysed, fit a model and use that to try to answer the questions given below.
 Don't forget to check the model assumptions!